 Basic Italian conversations in everyday situations for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you learn Italian and improve your listening and reading skills.

 Is it for me?

-Most people choose the yearly plan Impara Con Me to get full access and save money, all the way to fluency.
+Smart learners choose the yearly plan Impara Con Me to get full access and save money.
+All the way to fluency!

 Listen to original basic Italian conversations read by a native speaker at a slow pace!

 To access these Italian conversations, you need a subscription.

 Learn in 4 steps

 Here’s a simple plan to learn effectively with these readings.